I bought my first drone. Yes, I finally succumbed.

 For Mavic Mini flyers I recommend :

-DroneX factor – Very clear and practical advice from a professional drone pilot.
+DroneX factor – I love the videos from this vlogger.
+Very clear and practical advice from a professional drone pilot.

-SkyHighFilms I like this Vlog from Latvia because it has lots of very practical advice about how to better fly the Mavic Mini and how to shoot much better aerial videos.
-A great sense of humour and he’s a cinematographer at heart.
+SkyHighFilms I like this vlog from Latvia because it has lots of very practical advice about how to better fly the Mavic Mini and how to shoot better aerials.
+A vlogger with a great sense of humour who is a cinematographer at heart.

-Billy Kyle – Billy is a professional vlogger.
-What I really like about his stuff is that he is engaging and his explanations are always very clear and simple.
+Billy Kyle – Billy is a professional vlogger, but what I really like about his stuff is that he is engaging and his explanations are always very clear and simple.